marcin-lawrowski/wise-chat/readme.txt

 = List of PRO features: =
 * **Private one-to-one messages**: Let your users talk to each other in private conversations.
 Each user has also an option to ignore messages from unwanted users.
 * **Private messages to offline users**: Send private messages to offline users.
+* **Facebook-like mode**: Display the chat attached to the right side of the browser.
-* **Avatars**: Display avatars either in the chat or the users list.
+* **Avatars**: Display avatars both in the chat window and in the users list.
-* **BuddyPress integration**: Integrate Wise Chat Pro in BuddyPress friends and groups.
+* **BuddyPress integration**: Integrate Wise Chat Pro with BuddyPress friends and groups.
 Give moderator rights to delete messages or ban users.
 * **Custom emoticons**: Compose your own set of emoticons.
 * **Facebook / Twitter / Google+ authentication**: Increase range of potential users by allowing them to log in using their accounts on social networking sites like Facebook, Twitter or Google+
 * **Multisite support**: Wise Chat Pro supports WordPress multisite environment.
-* **E-mail notifications**: Configure notifications sent to admin.
+* **E-mail notifications**: Configure notifications sent to admin or chat participants.
 * **Pro themes**: Use one of 3 extra modern looking Pro themes.
+* **Hooks**: Add your own code to the main points of the chat’s logic.
 * **Pending messages**: Set up full moderation which allows to publish approved messages only.
 * **Users list search option**: Search users list.
 * **Edit posted messages**: Modify posted messages in the chat window.